Natalie Portman Wears A Towel, Runs On The Beach In Latest Instagram Post

 The Star Wars actress is wearing black eyeliner on her upper lid, giving her a cat eye that is both delicate and sophisticated.
 She is wearing a light shade on her lips, allowing the focus of the makeup to remain on her eyes.
 Some bronzer helps accentuate her cheekbones and contour her face.

-The clip then cuts to a bird-eye footage of her running through the sand while wearing a light pink gown.
+The clip then cuts to bird-eye footage of her running through the sand while wearing a light pink gown.
 She is running alongside the ocean in the wet sand, leaving a trail of footprints behind her.
 Portman then swirls around in her dress as the camera captures her straight from above, producing a whimsical view of Portman looking like a ballerina as the skirt of her dress moves around her.

 The post, which Portman shared with her 3.7 million Instagram followers, was viewed more than 195,000 times, garnering more than 75,000 likes and more than 1,000 comments in under an hour of being posted.
-Users of the popular social media platform took to the platform to share their admiration for the actress, and to share their remarks about the Dior commercial.
+Users of the popular social media platform took to the platform to share their admiration for the actress and to share their remarks about the Dior commercial.

 “Love all the versions of #missdior.
 I’d like all of them simultaneously because each one is unique,” one user wrote.